Nexmo/station/_documentation/voice/voice-api/building-blocks/download-a-recording.md

 ```

 ## Try it out

+You will need a Recording URL from which to download the recording file.
+You typically get this from the JSON response received on the `/webhooks/recordings` endpoint when the `record` action is used when making a call, connecting another call and so on.

 When you run the script, the recording located at the recording URL will
 be downloaded.
 You can then listen to the recording.